SoundScapeRenderer/ssr/doc/manual/renderers.rst

 at 120 Hz and goes up to 1500 Hz at a sampling frequency of 44100 Hz.
 Check the folder ``data/impules_responses/wfs_prefilters`` for a small selection of prefilters.

+..
+[Spors2006] Sascha Spors and Rudolf Rabenstein.
+Spatial aliasing artifacts
+    produced by linear and circular loudspeaker arrays used for Wave Field Synthesis.
+In 120th Convention of the AES, Paris, France, May 20–23, 2006.

 Tapering
 ~~~~~~~~